-There are three programmes that lead to the Diploma in Christian Studies qualification: Christian Leadership, Intercultural Studies, and Theological Studies.
+There are two Diploma in Christian Studies programmes with strands in either Christian Leadership or Theological Studies.
 These are one year introductory programmes of 120 credits at level 5.

 Bachelor of Theology

 The Bachelor of Theology is a three year 360 credit degree at level 7 designed to provide a solid foundation in theological knowledge and reflection.